 The question of how much a website costs is probably the most frequently asked question agencies and web developers hear.
 The honest answer is: it depends.
-But that is exactly why we wrote this article — to give you a realistic, transparent overview that helps you make informed decisions.
+But here is the reassuring part — most projects land in a surprisingly narrow range.
+Roughly 60 to 80 percent of all website projects cost between 1,000 and 10,000 Euros.
+It is only when complexity grows — custom interfaces, system integrations, dedicated cloud infrastructure — that budgets climb toward 30,000 Euros, and full-blown platforms can reach up to 100,000 Euros.
+That is exactly why we wrote this article — to give you a realistic, transparent overview that helps you make informed decisions.

 Key Cost Factors at a Glance